-Learn the commands to install the open source QCAD 2D program on Debian 11 Bullseye using the command line terminal.
+Learn the commands to install the open-source QCAD 2D program on Debian 11 Bullseye using the command line terminal.

 QCAD is an open-source CAD program for two-dimensional drawings.
 It is a very powerful, free CAD program, but it cannot be compared to commercial programs.
 With QCAD you can create technical drawings such as plans for buildings, facilities, or mechanical parts as well as schemes and diagrams.
-It offers Construction and modification of points, lines, arcs, circles, ellipses, splines, polylines, texts, dimensions, hatches, fills, and raster images.
+It offers the construction and modification of points, lines, arcs, circles, ellipses, splines, polylines, texts, dimensions, hatches, fills, and raster images.
 However, you have to resort to additional programs for the three-dimensional viewing of your drawings.

 Newer, paid versions can be purchased from the developer’s website.

 Steps to install QCAD 2D app on Debian 11 Linux